infobsmi/b33s/docs/kms/README.md

 # KMS Guide [![Slack](https://slack.min.io/slack?type=svg)](https://slack.min.io)

-MinIO uses a key-management-system (KMS) to support SSE-S3.
-If a client requests SSE-S3, or auto-encryption is enabled, the MinIO server encrypts each object with an unique object key which is protected by a master key managed by the KMS.
+B33S uses a key-management-system (KMS) to support SSE-S3.
+If a client requests SSE-S3, or auto-encryption is enabled, the B33S server encrypts each object with an unique object key which is protected by a master key managed by the KMS.

 ## Quick Start

-MinIO supports multiple KMS implementations via our [KES](https://github.com/minio/kes#kes) project.
+B33S supports multiple KMS implementations via our [KES](https://github.com/minio/kes#kes) project.
 We run a KES instance at `https://play.min.io:7373` for you to experiment and quickly get started.
-To run MinIO with a KMS just fetch the root identity, set the following environment variables and then start your MinIO server.
-If you havn't installed MinIO, yet, then follow the MinIO [install instructions](https://min.io/docs/minio/linux/index.html#quickstart-for-linux) first.
+To run B33S with a KMS just fetch the root identity, set the following environment variables and then start your B33S server.
+If you havn't installed B33S, yet, then follow the B33S [install instructions](https://min.io/docs/minio/linux/index.html#quickstart-for-linux) first.

 ### 1. Fetch the root identity